 - The Madrid Protocol (1989)

-Together, these treaties form a system that allows you to manage the registration of international trade mark filings across countries with a single application through the World Intellectual Property Organization (WIPO).
+Together, these treaties form a system that allows you to manage the filing process across countries with a single application through the World Intellectual Property Organization (WIPO).

 This is typically the most cost and time efficient method if you are seeking coverage in a wide variety of regions.